Mese (Constantinople): Route of the Mese

-Divan Yolu
+Modern route

 As Byzantium went into decline so the Mese lost its importance.
 It was, however, revived after the Ottoman Conquest of Constantinople in 1453.
-Since the Ottomans chose to develop a new palace on more or less the same site as the Byzantines had done, the road leading from the Land Walls once again became important but was now called Divan Yolu or the Road to the Divan, in recognition of the fact that dignitaries would process along it for meetings in the Divan inside Topkapı Palace (Topkapı SarayI).
+Since the Ottomans chose to develop a new palace on more or less the same site as the Byzantines had done, the road leading from the Land Walls once again became important.

+In the center of Istanbul, the street became known as Divan Yolu or the Road to the Divan, in recognition of the fact that dignitaries would process along it for meetings in the Divan inside Topkapı Palace (Topkapı Sarayı).
 So important was this road that to this day it is still lined with Ottoman monuments including mosques (Firuz Ağa Mosque), libraries (Köprülü Kütüphanesi) and the tombs of some of the sultans, including Mahmud II, Abdülaziz and Abdülhamid II.

+As it heads west Divan Yolu becomes Yeniçeriler Caddesi (Janissary Street) and then Ordu Caddesi (Army Street).
+From Beyazıt Square, which stands at the site of the old Forum of Theodosius, the northwestern branch of the Mese is traced by several streets, but mainly Fevzi Paşa Caddesi; the southwestern branch continues to follow Ordu Caddesi until it crosses Atatürk Boulevard, at which point it primarily traces Cerrahpaşa Caddesi and Koca Mustafapaşa Caddesi southwest towards the old Theodosian Walls.

-Th modern Divan Yolu is lined with cafes, restaurants, hotels, bookshops and other amenities aimed at tourists.
-The T1 tramline also runs along it, with a stop at Sultanahmet.
+The modern Divan Yolu is lined with cafes, restaurants, hotels, bookshops and other amenities aimed at tourists.
 Of passing interest on the modern street is the Lale Restaurant which was, in the 1970s, the famous Pudding Shop that served as a gathering place for hippies heading for Kathmandu and appeared in the Alan Parker film Midnight Express.